 So,, doing a little bit of shopping and spending a touch less than $125 I have a brand new, crank trigger distributor.
 And I am going to tell you how you can have one too.
 Now admittedly I am building a Big Block Chevy, if you have a Chrysler or Ford engine or something else, you have a bit more homework to do, but the principle idea is the same.

 I started off by looking for a NEW – not rebuilt point style distributors for Chevys.
 I finally found what I wanted from Rock Auto Parts.
 A brand new, mid-60’s distributor was available for slightly less than $50.
 Moving over to Jegs, Summit and don’t ever forget Amazon, especially if you already have Prime membership, I started looking for a MSD Cap-Adapt setup.
-I prefer these as they allow you to run the larger Ford style distributor cap which spreads out the spark, plus it comes with a spark plug wire retainer system that is a simple, two screw system.
+This certainly isn’t a requirement to build a crank trigger distributor but I prefer these as they allow you to run the larger Ford style distributor cap which spreads out the spark, plus it comes with a spark plug wire retainer system that is a simple, two screw system.
 The adapter also creates a larger air center which helps reduce the izonation of the air particles within the cap.
 Each of these items helps reduce or eliminate misfire.
 And we don’t like our engines to misfire do we?

 With all of the parts gathered up it is actually time to start tearing stuff apart.
 All of the following can either be deep-sixed or passed along to someone that still deals with points style distributors.
 The cap, rotor, points, condenser, vacuum advance canister, all of the wiring, the mounting plate for the points and condenser, the advance weights, advance springs and the advance/points cam all have to go.
 I didn’t bother to weigh all of this stuff but there’s bound to be at least a pound of stuff here.
 Now to get some of these parts off, you probably already figured out that you need to drive out the roll pin on the distributor gear, remove it, the spacers and pull the shaft from the distributor body.
 And this is where a welder will come in handy although it is not absolutely required.
 You will notice with the shaft removed that the advance plate/points cam is a separate piece.
 You need that piece to hold the rotor in place so I recommend that you fit it back to the main shaft and then on both sides of the oval shaped piece at the top, you tack weld the shaft and the advance plate together.
 Lacking a means of welding, you could also drill the two pieces and insert a small bolt/nut to lock them together.
 I have not done this myself so you will have to determine exactly where you can put the bolt without interfering with the rotor button attachment.